ArinTorney/cpp-tools-and-codes/README.md

 This is nothing, just a bunch of C++ and Rust codes and guides  to help programming.
 # Projects
 ### C++
-1. (about to come) Sho Shogi using SDL2 and Dear ImGui
+1. (about to come) Sho Shogi
-NOTE: The ImGui part is a bit laggy, possibly because I used SDL's software renderer instead of OpenGL renderer.
+        This is an application which uses SDL and Dear ImGui to create a playable board for Sho Shogi, which is the direct ancestor of modern Shogi, also called Japanese Chess.
+This uses SDL's software renderer backend.
+The ImGui part is a bit laggy, possibly because of the same reason.
 ### Rust
 None
 ### Tutorials and Blogs